Close Menu

 The Ideal Steep Time for Tea

-Brewing tea might seem like an easy enough task but there are subtle nuances, which if ignored, can produce a mediocre cup of tea full of tannins and other bitter tasting compounds.
+Brewing tea might seem like an easy enough task but there are subtle nuances, which if ignored, can produce a mediocre cup of tea full of tannins or other bitter tasting compounds.
 Such variances for brewing tea might include differences such as the amount of material, temperature of the water, or even the steep time.

-Below we are going to discuss the most common forms of tea, as well as the recommended water temperature and steep times for Western-style tea brewing.
+Below we are going to discuss the most common forms of tea, as well as the recommended water temperature and steep times for Western-Style tea brewing.

 White Tea